travistangvh/ChatGPT-Data-Science-Prompts/README.md

 > Prompt: I want you to act as a data scientist and explain the model's results.
 I have trained a scikit-learn XGBoost model and I would like to explain the output using a series of plots with Shap.
 Please write the code.

 ## 14. Write Multithreaded Functions
 > Prompt: I want you to act as a coder.
-Can you help me parallelize this code across threads in python?
+Can you help me parallelize this code across threads in Python?

 ## 15. Compare Function Speed
 > Prompt: I want you to act as a software developer.
-I would like to compare the efficiency of two algorithms that performs the same thing in python.
+I would like to compare the efficiency of two algorithms that performs the same task in Python.
 Please write code that helps me run an experiment that can be repeated for 5 times.
 Please output the runtime and other summary statistics of the experiment. `[Insert functions]`

 ## 16. Create NumPy Array
 > Prompt: I want you to act as a data scientist.
 I need to create a numpy array.
 This numpy array should have the shape of (x,y,z).
 Please initialize the numpy array with random values.